sanhozay/CLGen/README.md

 ## Background

 Flightgear checklists are defined in XML files.
-A typical checklist items looks something like this:
+A typical checklist looks something like this:

     <!-- Landing Lights OFF -->